archlinuxcn/lilac/docs/setup.rst

 There are a lot of files that are no longer needed.
 You'll need to setup `routine cleanup scripts <cleanup.html>`_ after things are working.

-`archlinuxcn/misc_scripts <https://github.com/archlinuxcn/misc_scripts>`_ contains some auxiliary scripts for maintainance and GitHub issues.
+`archlinuxcn/misc_scripts <https://github.com/archlinuxcn/misc_scripts>`_ contains some auxiliary scripts for maintenance and GitHub issues.